Career Change at 40: A Practical Guide to Starting Over

 List every task you perform in your current role — not your job title, but actual activities.
 Then compare those activities against 10-15 job postings for your target role.
 The overlap reveals your transferable skills.

 At 40, you cannot afford years of unfocused study.
-Your learning plan should target only the genuine gaps — the 28% of skills you lack after subtracting your transferable skills (McKinsey, 2025).
+Your learning plan should target only the genuine gaps — the specific skills a target role needs that your transferable skills do not yet cover.
 A learning plan built around transferable skills follows this principle.

 Use the three-level classification for each gap: